sod-lol/ns-3-dev-git/src/lte/doc/source/lte-design.rst

     with the presence of multiple eNBs, some of which might be equipped with a backhaul connection with limited capabilities.
-In order to simulate such scenarios, the user data plane protocols being used between the eNBs and the SGW should be modeled accurately.
+In order to simulate such scenarios, the user data plane protocols being used between the eNBs and the SGW/PGW should be modeled accurately.
  #.
 It should be possible for a single UE to use different applications
     with different QoS profiles.
 Hence, multiple EPS bearers should be supported for each UE.
 This includes the necessary classification of TCP/UDP traffic over IP done at the UE in the uplink and at the PGW in the downlink.
  #.
-The initial focus of the EPC model is mainly on the EPC data plane.
+The focus of the EPC model is mainly on the EPC data plane.
+The
-    The accurate modeling of the EPC control plane is, for the time being, not a requirement; however, the necessary control plane interactions among the different network nodes of the core network are realized by implementing control protocols/messages among them.
-    Direct interaction among the different simulation objects via the provided helper objects should be avoided as much as possible.
+    accurate modeling of the EPC control plane is, for the time being, not a requirement; hence, the necessary control plane interactions can be modeled in a simplified way by leveraging on direct interaction among the different simulation objects via the provided helper objects.
  #.
 The focus of the EPC model is on simulations of active users in ECM
     connected mode.
 Hence, all the functionality that is only relevant for ECM idle mode (in particular, tracking area update and paging)